After captivity, Nigerian students seek overseas education - NewsBreak

 The 25 students hoping to leave are among 1,436 students who have been abducted in the last year in Africa’s most populous country, according to Peter Hawkins, the U.N.
 Children’s Agency Nigeria representative.
 The education of up to 1.3 million Nigerian children has been affected because of the school abductions, he said.

 The Kaduna school and many other schools in at least four states remain closed because of insecurity.
-One of those schools is Bethel Baptist High School in Kaduna, where 10 students were freed Sunday, nearly three months after their abduction in July.
-A school official told AP that another ransom was paid to secure the release of the students, with 11 out of 121 that had been seized from the school still in the custody of their abductors.

-Kauna Daniel of the Kaduna college wants to leave, despite not having the money to do so or a passport, but is still frightened.
+Kauna Daniel wants to leave, despite not having the money to do so or a passport, but is still frightened.

 “I don’t want to go anywhere again,” her voice rang out angrily over the phone.
 She said she hasn't been able to sleep since she was released from captivity in May because of trauma and an eye problem.